 NFPD has numerous licenses to utilize computer software.
 The license agreements contain restrictions concerning the software use, duplication and federal copyright protection.
 By using NFPD's communications systems, you assume the following responsibilities:

-Only software authorized or purchased by NFPD shall be used on a NFPD computer.
+Only software authorized or purchased by NFPD shall be used on an NFPD computer.

 Do not duplicate or reproduce NFPD or vendor software and software manuals.